jdjakub/phd-thesis/ch-bl.md

 \label{fig:scene-tree}
 \end{figure}

 For interaction, we need to expose the platform's ability to listen for user input.
-In BootstrapLab, we would execute a named code sequence in the substrate from JavaScript event handlers, which now function as "device drivers" (Figure\ \ref{lst:devdrv}).
+In BootstrapLab, we would execute a named code sequence in the substrate from \ac{JS} event handlers, which now function as "device drivers" (Figure\ \ref{lst:devdrv}).

 \begin{figure}
 \begin{lstlisting}